 Early consultation is key to the way SPR develops projects, and throughout the development process SPR ensure local communities and stakeholders are given the opportunity to provide feedback and are kept informed of project progress.

 Due to the Government guidance issued as a result of the COVID-19 pandemic, face-to-face consultation is unfortunately not possible at present and as a result SPR held a Public Information Event online from 14 October to 06 November 2020.
-The information presented during the event is still available to view.

 While the online event has now ended, you can still contact the Project Team using the contact details noted below.